Skip to main content

 Northwest Psychiatry is an outpatient telepsychiatry practice.
 We are not equipped to provide emergency crisis intervention, and we do not staff a 24/7 crisis line.
 If you or someone you know is in immediate danger, please use the resources above.

-If you are a current patient and experiencing a non-emergency mental health concern, please reach out through the patient portal or call us at (360) 342-6445.
+If you are a current client and experiencing a non-emergency mental health concern, please reach out through the client portal or call us at (360) 342-6445.
 We will respond as quickly as possible during business hours.